 A Generating Unit with a unique Resource ID that is part of a Generating Facility with other Generating Units.
 An EIM Participating Resource with a unique Resource ID that is part of a single resource with other EIM Participating Resources.

+High Sustainable Limit

+The instantaneous generating capability of a variable or intermittent Generating Unit (or component thereof), provided to the CAISO through telemetry at the Generating Unit.

 Hybrid Resource

 A Generating Unit, with a unique Resource ID at a single Point of Interconnection, with components that use different fuel sources or technologies.

+Hybrid Dynamic Limit

+A Real-Time Market Bid parameter representing the real-time capabilities of Hybrid Resources, used to ensure feasible Schedules.

 4.6.11 Storage Operating Characteristics

 Pursuant to Section 4.6.4, a Scheduling Coordinator for a storage resource participating as a Non-Generator Resource or Pumped-Storage Hydro Unit must submit to the CAISO the operational and technical constraints to the Master File representing an accurate reflection of the resource’s design capabilities and its constituent equipment when operating at maximum sustainable performance over Minimum Run Time, recognizing that resource performance may degrade over time.
-Non-Generator Resources and Pumped-Storage Hydro Units may include among their Master File parameters the constraints listed in Section 27.9 to the extent they comply with this Section.
+Non-Generator Resources, Hybrid Resources, and Pumped-Storage Hydro Units may include among their Master File parameters the constraints listed in Section 27.9 to the extent they comply with this Section.

+4.18 Hybrid Resources

+In addition to the rights and obligations of this section, Hybrid Resources are Generators subject to Section 4.6.
+Hybrid Resources will provide data regarding the capacity and the operating characteristics of their components as may be reasonably requested from time to time by the CAISO.
+All information provided to the CAISO regarding the operational and technical constraints in the Master File must be an accurate reflection of the design capabilities of the Hybrid Resources and their constituent equipment when operating at maximum sustainable performance over Minimum Run Time, recognizing that performance may degrade over time.
+Hybrid Resources must use the Non-Generator Resource model, but are ineligible to use Regulation Energy Management.
+Hybrid Resources are not considered Variable Energy Resources or Eligible Intermittent Resources; however, consistent with Section 4.8.2, Hybrid Resources that include a variable or intermittent component must provide the CAISO with the data for that component that would be required by Appendix Q. These Hybrid Resources also must provide the CAISO with telemetry and Meter Data on the variable or intermittent components in addition the Generating Facility’s metering requirements under Section 10.
+Hybrid Resources telemetry must include the High Sustainable Limit.
+Hybrid Resources that include an energy storage component must provide the CAISO with telemetry on the State of Charge.

+30.5.6.1 Hybrid Resource Bids

+In addition to the Bid components listed in this Section 30.5, Scheduling Coordinators representing Hybrid Resources will submit Hybrid Dynamic Limits representing Hybrid Resources’ upper and lower economic limits in each Real-Time Market five-minute Trading Interval.
+Hybrid Dynamic Limits must be based on operating capabilities such as State of Charge and resource forecast.
+Scheduling Coordinators should not request outages duplicative of the Hybrid Dynamic Limits.
+The CAISO will use reasonable efforts to issue Real-Time Market Schedules that respect Hybrid Dynamic Limits.
+Scheduling Coordinators may not submit Hybrid Dynamic Limits in the Day-Ahead Market.
 31.2 Day-Ahead MPM Process